 Your Bushfire Survival Plan

-- your Plan B if your car won’t start
+- What is your plan B if your car won’t start?

 Use the CFA Fire Ready Kit to develop your Bushfire Survival Plan.

 Prepare Your Property